 Anyone can Google particular pieces of information they need like the OFSTED reports for local schools, or how long it takes to walk from a property to the nearest station.
 What it’s not so easy to get from a search engine is the feel of a place.
 When you’re writing area blog posts – get local staff involved!
 Has your best sales negotiator been going to their favourite cafe for 15 years for the best milkshake in the world?
 Is there a funny local legend that someone looking to move to the area would enjoy?
 Has anyone famous visited, or even lived there?
 We can all write those two words ‘village feel’ until we’re blue in the face, but people appreciate a deeper dive under the surface, and posts like these really strengthen your ‘local expert’ claims.

 Whether they’re first time buyers, or have been living in the same property for thirty years, for some people the thought of moving house is daunting.
 From beginning their search online to how to get post redirected to a new address, you might feel like completely breaking down the house-buying process is teaching your customers to suck eggs, but there will be lots who continue to refer to it as a helpful reference.
 You could even put together a series for anyone thinking of becoming a property investor, like Maxine Lester has.

 These work well as free downloadable content, as well as blog posts.
 Moving house is stressful, and we all love a list.
 Things like ‘A list of places to change your address with’ or ‘A moving home checklist’ which includes things like when to contact removals and utility companies.
 Write a blog and include a free downloadable sheet with your logo and details on it.
-It’s the kind of content that adds huge value in making people’s lives, and you’ll be remembered for it.
+It’s the kind of content that adds huge value to people’s lives, and you’ll be remembered for it.

 This is a contentious one, because how many people apart from us property enthusiasts are going to care about this realistically?
 The thing is, although a change in government legislation might not sound that interesting when written like a news story, creating content which clearly explains how it might improve the lives of tenants, landlords, sellers or buyers is much more compelling.
 As well as writing about it, why not whip out your phone and film a member of senior staff giving their opinion?
 Trust and reassurance is key here.

-There are lots of good websites and property blogs out there, we like to keep a close eye on Property Industry Eye and Estate Agent Today to see if there’s anything going on in the property world which would be good to blog about for our clients.
+There are lots of good websites and property blogs out there, we like to keep a close eye on Property Industry Eye and Estate Agent Today to see if there’s anything going on in the property world which could have an impact on the customers of our clients.

 I know what you’re probably thinking.
 ‘What are you on about?’
 Well one of our clients is Maxine Lester Lettings in St. Ives, Cambridgeshire.
 For a few years now, we’ve been working closely with canine comedy duo Smudge and Ted to help them upload their top quality content and it is incredibly popular, how could it not be when they’re so cute?
 It doesn’t have to be animals, if you have a quirky member of the team who doesn’t mind taking daft photos for the blog – make it into a thing!
 It’ll help you stand out from the legions of posts about how Japanese knotweed is the worst.